 The second "must see" view is gained from the north end of the inner harbour.
 Here you find the marker of the start of the 212 mile Southern Upland Way long distance footpath.
 Behind it steps lead up the cliff.
-From the cliffside near the garden gate you get excellent views south over the whole village, as shown in the header photo.
+From the cliffside near the garden gate you get excellent views south over the whole village.

 The High Road by Ken Lussey (15 September 2023).

 his father’s ashes when he’s asked by a cousin to look for her missing sister, Alexandra.
 With his life in London in tatters

 and suspended from duty by the Metropolitan Police, why not?
 Can Callum find Alex before his own hunter finds him?